-And the sons of Eliphaz were Teman, Omar, Zepho, and Gatam, and Kenaz....
+And Bela the son of Beor reigned in Edom: and the name of his city was Dinhahah....
 This passage belongs to the Jacob narratives which demonstrate God's sovereign election overriding human merit and the transformation of a deceiver into Israel, the father of the twelve tribes.
 The Jacob cycle shows how divine purposes advance through flawed individuals whom God graciously transforms.